UniLink: Designing a Mentorship Platform for Exchange Students

 Situation

 Ever landed in a new country feeling totally lost?
-I have, and I know that studying abroad should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.
+I have, and I know that studying at a new place should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.

 Ever landed in a new country feeling totally lost?
-I have, and I know that studying abroad should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.
+I have, and I know that studying at a new place should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.

 Ever landed in a new country feeling totally lost?
-I have, and I know that studying abroad should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.
+I have, and I know that studying at a new place should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.

 Task